Anthracite In Castings, Refractory Linings And Other Foundry Applications

 Other Foundry Applications

-Other foundry uses include, calcined anthracite, which has been used as a component in electrodes in furnaces, in addition to the previously-mentioned lining application, for metals such as titanium and the previously mentioned aluminium.
+Calcined anthracite has been used as a component in electrodes in furnaces, in addition to the previously-mentioned lining application, for metals such as titanium and the previously mentioned aluminium.
 Such electrodes are typically largely carbon or graphite based.
-The chief reasons for the use of CA are its inexpensive nature and interesting electrical resistance profiles(22).
-Untreated anthracite is relatively highly electrically resistive (i.e. a poor conductor), however CA treated between 600 and 900 °C shows a resistivity loss on the order of two to three orders of magnitude; reaching only 1,000 µΩ at 1,300 °C(23), with similar values being observed in other studies(24).
+The chief reasons for the use of CA are its inexpensive nature and interesting electrical resistance profiles(29).
+Untreated anthracite is relatively highly electrically resistive (i.e. a poor conductor), however CA treated between 600 and 900 °C shows a resistivity loss on the order of two to three orders of magnitude; reaching only 1,000 µΩ at 1,300 °C(30), with similar values being observed in other studies(31).
 Calcination is also associated with an increase in structural strength, with levels of porosity fluctuating but substantial changes are not noticed.
-Notably, anthracite begins undergoing graphitisation at ca. 2,200 °C(25).
+Notably, anthracite begins undergoing graphitisation at ca. 2,200 °C(32).

 - Anthracite is a useful and inexpensive form of coal that has many applications in the refractory sphere